Ivy League: Post-World War II

-COVID-19 pandemic

 The Ivy League was the first athletic conference to respond to the COVID-19 pandemic by shutting down all athletic competition in March 2020, leaving many Spring schedules unfinished.
 The Fall 2020 schedule was canceled in July, and winter sports were canceled before Thanksgiving.
 Of the 357 men's basketball teams in Division I, only ten did not play; the Ivy League made up eight of those ten.
 By giving up its automatic qualifying bid to March Madness, the Ivy League forfeited at least $280,000 in NCAA basketball funds.
 As a consequence of the pandemic, an unprecedented number of student athletes in the Ivy League either transferred to other schools, or temporarily unenrolled in hopes of maintaining their eligibility to play post-pandemic.
 Some Ivy alumni expressed displeasure with the League's position.
 In February 2021 it was reported that Yale declined a multi-million dollar offer from alum Joseph Tsai to create a sequestered "bubble" for the lacrosse team.
 The league announced in a May 2021 joint statement that "regular athletic competition" would resume "across all sports" in fall 2021.

-Commitment to activism

 Following the Black Lives Matter protests in 2020, the Ivy League Conference committed itself to uphold "diversity, equity, and inclusion," to combat racism and homophobia.
 At Brown, Columbia, Cornell, Dartmouth, Harvard, and Princeton there are Black Student Athlete groups and other affinity groups that are dedicated to ensuring their organizations are committed to anti-racism and anti-homophobia.
+In 2023, two former Brown University basketball players sued the Ivy League alleging that by denying athletic scholarships, the 1954 "Ivy League Agreement" is anticompetititive and violates antitrust laws.
+The lawsuit claims that the agreement constitutes price-fixing in violation of the Sherman Antitrust Act of 1890, and in effect raises the cost of Ivy League education for student athletes.

 Academics

-Admissions
+Undergraduate admissions

-The Ivy League schools are highly selective, with all schools reporting acceptance rates at or below approximately 10% at all of the universities.
-For the class of 2025, six of the eight schools reported acceptance rates below 6%.
+The Ivy League schools are highly selective, with seven out of the eight universities reporting undergraduate acceptance rates below 6%.
 Admitted students come from around the world, although those from the Northeastern United States make up a significant proportion of students.

 In 2021, all eight Ivy League schools recorded record high numbers of applications and record low acceptance rates.
-Year over year increases in the number of applicants ranged from a 14.5% increase at Princeton to a 51% increase at Columbia.
+Year-over-year increases in the number of applicants ranged from 14.5% at Princeton to 51% at Columbia.

 There have been arguments that Ivy League schools discriminate against Asian-American candidates.
-For example, in August 2020, the US Justice Department argued that Yale University discriminated against Asian-American candidates on the basis of their race, a charge the university denied.
-Harvard was subject to a similar challenge in 2019 from an Asian American student group, with regard to which a federal judge found Harvard to be in compliance with constitutional requirements.
-The student group has since appealed that decision, and the appeal is still pending as of August 2020.
+For example, in August 2020, the U.S. Justice Department argued that Yale University discriminated against Asian-American candidates on the basis of their race, a charge the university denied.
+Harvard faced a similar challenge from Students for Fair Admissions, which ultimately won its case in the U.S. Supreme Court in 2023, leading to the end of affirmative action in college admissions.